Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-Soekarno-Hatta Intl flights can be made cheaper if you choose a flight in the evening.
+Soekarno-Hatta Intl flights can be made cheaper if you choose a flight at midday.
 Booking a flight in the afternoon will likely mean higher prices.

 Named after the first president, as well as the first vice president of Indonesia, Soekarno–Hatta International Airport is one of Indonesia’s main aerial hubs.
 It is located on the large and densely populated island of Java, approximately 20km (12.5 miles) west of Jakarta in the city of Tangerang.